XueliangHan/xuelianghan.github.com/project.markdown

 Archived PROJECT
 ---------------------------------------------------------
-(Project property: Independent, Teamwork, Collaborative)
-Note: What's in here are dumped from my resume, there are some reasons and thoughts:
-* The resume is limited, 1-2 pages, as time went by, my EXPERIENCE, KNOWLEDGE, SKILLS, TOOLS and etc. are all growing, I can't put all of them into my resume, I must choose and put the highlight into my resume, and some of them looks like toys from today's perspective/view.
-* But the things I've done represent the past, they are the past time line of mine, I think I shouldn't let them just go and disappeared, so, I put all stuff dumped from my resume into here, for myself, and also for some people who interested.

 ####Oct 2012.
 (Independent) Simplify Word-pad - Text Processing Software
 * Project Description: Take the native Word-pad on Windows as a model, reduce unnecessary functions, only keep the core function, aimed at to reduce the program size and performance.
 * Project Develop Environment & Tools: Windows 7, Virtual Studio 2005, C#.